CatWins/CWNewTab/README.md

 `sudo npm install -g gulp`

-Then to install all devDependencies run from the base directory (the one contains package.json):
+Then to install all dependencies run from the base directory (the one contains package.json):

-`npm install --production=false`
+`npm ci`

 And finally: